 At this point, I would like to explain, what is the most important in understanding the solar eclipse phenomenon occurrence in its extended sense.
 Our planet has a thick atmosphere, and as we have the astronomical day, which explanation is the presence of the Sun (or at least its peace) above the horizon, we can experience also the period, when only Earth’s atmosphere is illuminated, what is concluded as the part of the astronomical night.

-The best pattern showing the simplified situation of solar eclipse under the horizon was sketched by R.A.
+The best pattern showing the simplified situation of a solar eclipse under the horizon was sketched by R.A.
 Gulyaev (Pic.
 5), who proposed the observation of internal zodiacal light roughly at this moment when the eclipsed Sun is shallow below the horizon.

-Basically, the diameter of Moon’s lunar shadow is usually several times greater than the thickness of the lower layers of the atmosphere (about 80km), contributing to the twilight scattering of the solar light (Gyuliaev, 1992).
+Basically, the diameter of the Moon’s lunar shadow is usually several times greater than the thickness of the lower layers of the atmosphere (about 80km), contributing to the twilight scattering of the solar light (Gyuliaev, 1992).
 Thence, the Moon’s shadow should reduce the brightness of the twilight atmosphere significantly.
 This is the moment when we can speak about such a double solar eclipse event when an observer is shaded by the Moon and Earth simultaneously (Gyuliaev, 1992).
 Let’s see below, how the double solar eclipse effect happens step by step (Pic.
 6).

-Instance III – between IInd contact and mid-eclipse at the line of sunset – the situation, where the umbral zone progress from the very bottom to the top of Earth’s atmosphere, lifting up the Earth’s shadow.
+Instance III – between IInd contact and mid-eclipse at the line of sunset – the situation, where the umbral zone progresses from the very bottom to the top of Earth’s atmosphere, lifting up the Earth’s shadow.
 Again, the phase of totality at the terminator line corresponds to the sunset in the upper part of Earth’s atmosphere.
-From the geometrical point of view, the pace of darkening sky at the antisolar direction should be much higher, than in zenith.
+From the geometrical point of view, the pace of the darkening sky at the antisolar direction should be much higher, than in the zenith.
 Taking into account the lowest part of the atmosphere between the ground and the Ozone layer, which scatters the biggest amount of light, we shall need around the 30s to make it completely darker in zenith.
-In practise it’s not really possible to see such that way, as the sky near the horizon is brighter due to the thickness of the atmosphere.
+In practice it’s not really possible to see that way, as the sky near the horizon is brighter due to the thickness of the atmosphere.
 Even if it will be shaded at the very beginning of the eclipse, the amount of light scattered from outside of the umbra will be sufficient enough to make it brighter, than the zenith sky.
 Hence the moment of darkening will look the same for an observer.

 Instance V – just after the IIIrd contact – in a geometrical sense the observer should see how the lowest parts of the atmosphere become brighter again, as the Moon’s shadow recedes.
 It should be another 30s on the zenithal sky, before the umbral edge reaches the Ozone layer, unlike the sky towards the antisolar direction, which the shadow cone leaves quickly.

 Instance VI – shadow cone left the Earth’s atmosphere – it remains the circumstances of the partial solar eclipse somewhere on Earth, with no totality at all.
 In this event, we always have the place in the greatest magnitude of the eclipse.
-In our case, the Santa Teresita was this place just tens seconds after the totality below the horizon.
+In our case, Santa Teresita was this place just tens of seconds after the totality below the horizon.

 Another very important issue arises from the shadow cone geometry.
 It hits the terminator line not certainly at the centerline (Pic.
 7, 8).
-The observer watching the shadow plunging in the atmosphere can feel like the shadow shifts from one side to another, which is noticeable in the reports below.
-This is a too complicated phenomenon to describe it in one sentence.
-I am going to clarify you it in the future.
+The observer watching the shadow plunging into the atmosphere can feel like the shadow shifts from one side to another, which is noticeable in the reports below.
+This is a too complicated phenomenon to describe in one sentence.
+I am going to clarify it in the future.

 5. WEBCAM RECORDS FROM THE DAY OF TOTALITY

 Looking at the image sequence above we can spot the major moments of the eclipse, which is happening below the horizon.
 The view towards the antisolar direction shows the fleeting umbra behaviour.
-The top left image cames from around sunset moment.
+The top left image comes from around sunset moment.
 The greatest eclipse occurred about 5 min later.
-Because the shadow was approaching from the right side, it’s not really visible on the top right image.
-We can see it a bit further, along with an extraordinary darkness, which swept through this part of the sky quickly.
-The last two images show the end of totality, where the reddish light is emphasized, what you can see also below (Pic.
+Because the shadow was approaching from the right side, it’s not really visible in the top right image.
+We can see it a bit further, along with extraordinary darkness, which swept through this part of the sky quickly.
+The last two images show the end of totality, where the reddish light is emphasized, which you can see also below (Pic.
 12).
 The last image (bottom right) shows somewhat the umbral “meeting” with the Belt of Venus, just above the horizon.

 Imagine, that you are watching the typical sunset.
 You can see, that when the Sun plunges into thicker Earth’s atmosphere, then its colour can slightly vary as per above.
 The upper part of the Sun can still look yellow, whereas the lower part may be reddish at the same time.